ajanin/bash_tutorial/tutorial.md

 3. Bash runs `comm -1 -3 /dev/fd/63 /dev/fd/64 | wc -l`

 ::: aside
 The steps are actually run simultaneously, so you can benefit from parallelism, but watch out if the commands have side effects other than writing to `stdout`!
-Linux handles streaming the data -- it's not actually stored on the file system.
+Also, Linux handles streaming the data -- it's very fast and not actually stored on the file system.
 :::

 The `<(cmd)` construct is known as "input process substitution", and you can use it anywhere you'd use a file that gets read.